top of page

 The verb 'fondle' has its origins in the Middle English word 'fondlen,' which meant to handle or touch with affection.
 It is believed to have been derived from the Old French word 'fondre,' which meant to melt or to pour.
 Over time, the term 'fondle' evolved to specifically describe the act of gently caressing or touching someone or something tenderly and affectionately, often using one's hands.
 The word conveys a sense of care and tenderness in its actions, reflecting the idea of treating someone or something with warmth and affection.
 The etymology of 'fondle' underscores its historical connection to expressions of fondness and endearment, emphasizing the gentle and loving nature of the touch it describes.

-Quiz: Find the meaning of the verb fondle:
+Find the correct meaning of the verb fondle:

 Try Again!